-Element Limits in force Access (gear) Longlines or pots only Subdivision of Subarea 48.3 See Figure 1 Catch limit Catch limit for Dissostichus eleginoides of 2 400 tonnes for the subarea, applied as follows: Management Area A: 0 tonnes Management Area B: 720 tonnes Management Area C: 1 680 tonnes Season: Longline 16 April to 31 August No season extension in 2014/15 Pots 1 December to 30 November By-catch: Crabs Any by-catch of crab shall, as far as possible, be released alive.
+Element Limits in force Season: Longline 16 April to 31 August No season extension in 2016 Pots 1 December to 30 November By-catch: Crabs Any by-catch of crab shall, as far as possible, be released alive.
 Finfish Total combined catch of skates and rays 120 tonnes Total catch of Macrourus spp.
 120 tonnes Any species Move-on rule Mitigation In accordance with CM 25-02 Observers Each vessel to carry at least one CCAMLR scientific observer and may include one additional scientific observer Data Five-day catch and effort reporting under CM 23-01 Haul-by-haul catch and effort data under CM 23-03 Biological data reported by the CCAMLR scientific observer Target species For the purposes of CMs 23-01 and 23-04, D. eleginoides is the target species and the by-catch is any species other than D. eleginoides .
 Jellymeat Number and weight of D. eleginoides discarded, including those with jellymeat condition, to be reported.
 These catches count towards the catch limit.
 Research fishing Catches of D. eleginoides taken under CM 24-01 in the area of the fishery shall be considered as part of the catch limit.
 Environmental protection Regulated by CM 26-01